michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle-switch.md

 Putting that at the beginning of our main function will also take care of cleaning everything up each time it runs.

-Finally, we'll get the main function to accept an empty string for the default case – which will do the removal and nothing else – and voila!
+Finally, we'll get the default case default case to do the removal and nothing else – and voila!

 ## Final JavaScript code